TEB-model/teb/docs/namelist-options.md

 # Namelist options

-List of options currently avalable in TEB.
+List of options currently available in TEB.

 ## `&dimensions`